The Machine Learning Approach to Moment Closure Relations for Plasma: A Review: Machine Learning Closures

-where $\zeta = \omega / \sqrt{2} |k| v_t$ is the normalised phase speed and $Z(\zeta)$ is the plasma-dispersion function. $n_0$ is the unperturbed particle density and $v_t$ is the thermal speed.
-Input data is generated as perturbed temperature profiles, and the target heat flux data is then calculated from equation \ref{wang_closure}.

-The authors randomly generated training sets for both collisionless and collisional plasmas by changing the parameters of the generated data.
-The authors trained MLP models on collisional data in the static limit, as well as on a collisionless dataset, which is then integrated into a fluid simulation.
-Both cases are of Landau damping, from the Landau fluid closure model. \citep{wang_landau-fluid_2019}
+where $\zeta = \omega/\sqrt{2}|k|v_t$ is the normalised phase speed and $Z(\zeta)$ is the plasma-dispersion function. $n_0$ is the unperturbed particle density and $v_t$ is the thermal speed.
+Input data was generated as perturbed temperature profiles, with the target heat flux calculated from equation~\eqref{eq:landau-fluid}.
+The authors trained MLP models on both collisional data in the static limit and on a collisionless dataset, both for cases of Landau damping from the closure model of \citep{wang_landau-fluid_2019}.

-The authors find that their neural network surrogate models achieve higher accuracy than the previous numerical method, the non-Fourier method, for the closure relation of equation \ref{wang_closure}.

-The authors implemented the neural network surrogate model trained on collisionless data into a plasma fluid simulation.
-The neural network was trained on a case of Landau damping with a single wave mode.
-This was to evaluate the performance that such a model could have when implemented into a plasma fluid simulation and investigate the propagation of approximation errors by the fluid model.

-The authors demonstrated that the neural network approximation errors grow less than numerical errors from the non-Fourier numerical method once propagated to late times via the fluid solver.
-While this is a positive development, it is worth noting that this example was of Landau damping in one dimension, so future investigation into the effect of numerical error of the neural networks is still required, especially in higher-dimensional and examples of non-linear dynamics, where numerical errors due to approximation may become more significant.
+The neural network surrogate achieved higher accuracy than the non-Fourier numerical method for the closure of equation~\eqref{eq:landau-fluid}.
+When the trained model was embedded in a fluid simulation of single-mode Landau damping, the approximation errors introduced by the neural network remained smaller than the numerical errors produced by the non-Fourier method when both were propagated to late times.
+While this is an encouraging result, it was demonstrated only for one-dimensional Landau damping; the propagation of approximation errors in higher-dimensional and non-linear settings, where such errors may grow more rapidly, has yet to be examined.